Flatterland: Plot summary

 Almost 100 years after A. (which we find out stands for Albert) Square's adventures that were related in Flatland, his great-great-granddaughter, Victoria Line (Vikki), finds a copy of his book in her basement.
 This prompts her to invite a sphere from Spaceland to visit her, but instead she is visited by the "Space Hopper" (a character looking somewhat like the "Space Hopper" children's toy with a gigantic grin, horns and a spherical body).
 The Space Hopper, more than being able to move between Flatland and Spaceland, can travel to any space in the Mathiverse, a set of all imaginable worlds.
 After showing Vikki higher dimensions, he begins showing her more modern theories, such as fractional dimensions and dimensions with isolated points.
 Topology and hyperbolic geometry are also discussed, as well as the Projective "Plain" (complete with intersecting "lions") and the quantum level.
 Hopper and Victoria also visit the Domain of the Hawk King to discuss time travel and the theory of relativity.

 How to Escape from a Black Hole

-This is a Feynman diagram explaining how to escape from a black hole as mentioned in the book.
+This is a diagram explaining how to escape from a black hole as mentioned in the book.